 Both cystitis and kidney infection can be caused by bacteria from a UTI that has spread to the bladder or kidneys.

-Like UTIs, these types of infections are often treated with a course of antibiotics.
+Doctors typically treat these types of infections with a course of antibiotics.
 However, some of the potential causes of antibiotic failure for UTIs also apply to these infections, as well.

 Sexually transmitted infections (STIs)

 In addition, common STIs, such as chlamydia and gonorrhea, also mimic some of the symptoms associated with UTIs.